infktr/miner.sh/README.md

  #- Do not include " stratum+ssl:// " if you receive errors, use a pool exactly like this >>> etn-eu1.nanopool.org:13433

- #- run program with command    ./xmr-stak-cpu
+ #- run program with command below command.

+ #- ./xmr-stak-cpu